This Mandarin Orange Fluff Jello Salad Recipe is a classic recipe redone with fresh ingredients.

 - 2 cups of mandarin orange segments, about 6 - 8 oranges

-- In a large bowl, whip together whipping cream and sugar until soft peaks form.
+- In a large bowl, whip together whipping cream and sugar until soft peaks form for homemade whipped cream.

 - Fold in cottage cheese.